TreasureProject/treasure-website/README.md

 # Web3 Frontend Starter Template

-This is an opiniated web3 frontend starter template from TreasureDAO.
+This is an opiniated web3 frontend starter template from Treasure.

 ## Tech Stack